Jensen Brent, CSCS

 In August of 2012, his interest in working more closely with the individual athletes led Jensen to resign from his full time role at Children’s Hospital to open The Academy of Sports Performance.
 He still maintains close professional ties with CCHMC and regularly consults with their clinical and research staff regarding a variety of projects.

-Jensen has worked with athletes of all levels, from aspiring adolescents to professionals and Olympic hopefuls.
+Currently, he works with athletes of all levels, from aspiring adolescents to professionals and Olympic hopefuls.
 This includes a wide variety of sports and physical disciplines.

 Chuck Keating, CSCS